-SIM card registration is required by law in the Philippines to prevent crimes and safeguard the public interest.
 Failure to register your SIM card by the deadline may result in deactivation, rendering your mobile phone inoperable.
-Don’t be concerned if you missed the SIM registration deadline in the Philippines.
-There are still choices for dealing with the circumstance.
+Don’t be concerned if you miss the SIM registration deadline in the Philippines.
+There are still choices for dealing with the circumstances.
 Here’s what you can do.

 When a sim card is deactivated, the mobile phone number connected with that sim card is no longer active or accessible.
 Deactivating a sim card might have a variety of implications, depending on the cause for deactivation and how you intend to use your phone in the future.

-1. Loss of network connection: When a sim card is canceled, it can no longer connect to any network, preventing you from making calls, sending messages, or using data.
+1. Loss of network connection: When a SIM card is canceled, it can no longer connect to any network, preventing you from making calls, sending messages, or using data.

 2. Loss of phone number: When a sim card is deactivated, the mobile phone number linked with it is no longer usable.